When you build for ten customers, none of them should ever see another's data.

 All five run on the same orchestration layer

-Major Tom doesn't replace your shop-floor leads, your quality team, or your customer-program managers.
-He compresses the time from signal to decision — across all your customers, with hard tenant boundaries, with audit-grade logs ready for the next ISO audit.
+The Captain doesn't replace your shop-floor leads, your quality team, or your customer-program managers.
+She compresses the time from signal to decision — across all your customers, with hard tenant boundaries, with audit-grade logs ready for the next ISO audit.

 Workflows built for the multi-customer floor.